kernel-xen.sh: This script builds the Linux Kernel for a Xen Hypervisor.

 - Specify an out of range number to "fbcon" to disable framebuffer altogether,

-(To see a list of available devices in your system: cat /proc/fb)
+see a list of available devices in your system check /proc/fb).

 - Blacklist framebuffer module from loading.
 This one requires a bit of

 digging arround in dmesg/lsmod to find out wich module is in use.

 - Disable framebuffer devices by setting CONFIG_FB=n in kernel config.

 - Try booting with another VGA card (sorry).